Two extensions of the Erd\H{o}s-Szekeres problem: Proof of Theorem

 To finish the proof, we need to verify that if one of the chains contains exactly one of our points, say $p_1\in A_i$, then $p_1$ is not in the convex hull of the other three points.
 This follows from the fact that $\ell(x_i,x_{i+1})$ separates $p_1$ from $p_2$, $p_3$ and $p_4$.
 See Fig.~\ref{horizontal-convex}. \end{proof}

-\paragraph{\bf Proof of Theorem \ref{gen conf ES}}.
-Let $P$ be a pseudo-configuration, and suppose that $P$ does not contain $n$ points in convex position.
+\paragraph{\bf Proof of Theorem \ref{gen conf ES}} Let $P$ be a pseudo-configuration on $N$ points, and suppose that $P$ does not contain $n$ points in convex position.
 Let $k$ be an even integer to be specified later, and let $X = \{x_1, x_2, \dots, x_k\}\subseteq P$ be a subset in convex position whose existence is guaranteed by Theorem \ref{clusterings}.
-Define $P_i$, $v_i$, $h_i$, $a_i, b_i,c_i, d_i$, as above.
+As above, for the sets $P_i$ of all points of $P$ contained in the $i$-th spike of $X$, $i=1,\dots, k$, we define \begin{itemize} \item[] $v_i$ -- the length of the longest chain $C^v_i$ with respect to $\prec^v_i$. \item[] $h_i$ -- the length of the longest chain $C^h_i$ with respect to $\prec^h_i$. \item[] $a_i$ -- the length of the longest left convex chain in $C^v_i$. \item[] $b_i$ -- the length of the longest right convex chain in $C^v_i$. \item[] $c_i$ -- the length of the longest inner convex chain in $C^h_i$. \item[] $d_i$ -- the length of the longest outer convex chain in $C^h_i$. \end{itemize}

 By Observation~\ref{inout}(ii), we have $d_i <n$.
 By Observation \ref{joining verticals}, we have

 for all $i$, and, by Observation~\ref{joining horizontals},

 Combining these with inequalities \eqref{eq:cluster}--\eqref{horizontal-binomial}, we obtain